sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Vulnerability Detection Data:

-: A type of guidance extracted or derived from vulnerability description information that describes the specific mechanisms of vulnerability detection that is used by an enterprise's vulnerability management capabilities to determine if a vulnerability is present on an endpoint.
+: A type of imperative guidance extracted or derived from vulnerability description information that describes the specific mechanisms of vulnerability detection that is used by an enterprise's vulnerability management capabilities to determine if a vulnerability is present on an endpoint.

 Vulnerability Management Capabilities: